George Weare Braikenridge: Life

-His father George Braikenridge (1738–1827) was from Brislington, Bristol, but was a tobacco planter and merchant living in the Colony of Virginia at the time of Braikenridge's birth in 1775, having married Sarah "Sally" Jerdone, daughter of Virginian merchant and planter Francis Jerdone.
-After returning to Bristol they became partners as George Braikenridge and Son, a drysaltery business.
+His father, George Braikenridge (1738–1827), was from Brislington, Bristol, but was a tobacco planter and merchant living in the Colony of Virginia at the time of Braikenridge's birth in 1775, having married Sarah "Sally" Jerdone, daughter of Virginian merchant and planter Francis Jerdone.
+After returning to Bristol, they became partners as George Braikenridge and Son, a drysaltery business.
 George Weare Braikenridge married Mary Bush in 1800.
-He subsequently became a merchant trading with the Caribbean.
+He subsequently became a merchant trading with the Caribbean and became a "senior partner in a leading and long-established West India firm".
 Retiring in 1820, he devoted himself to antiquarianism.

-In 1823 he purchased Broomwell House, Brislington, to which he added a gothic library, and started to fill the house with collected items of stonework, woodcarving and stained glass.
-Although Broomwell House no longer survives, some of those items, in particular the library's heraldic ceiling, do as he later transferred them to a villa in Clevedon, Somerset which he purchased in 1839.
+In 1823, he purchased Broomwell House, Brislington, to which he added a gothic library, and started to fill the house with collected items of stonework, woodcarving, and stained glass.
+Although Broomwell House no longer survives, some items, particularly the library's heraldic ceiling, do as he later transferred them to a villa in Clevedon, Somerset, which he purchased in 1839.
 He was also the largest donor in the building of Christ Church, Clevedon, which was consecrated that same year.
-It contains stained glass provided by Braikenridge, in its east window.
+It contains stained glass provided by Braikenridge in its east window.

+From 1818, he was a mortgagee for Shaws plantation on Nevis (which in 1817 had 69 enslaved people working on it); in 1836 (after the abolition of slavery), he inherited the plantation from his Bristol-based cousin, William Weare.
+When compensation was awarded by the British Government to owners of enslaved people following the abolition of slavery in 1833, he received £1,455 for 157 enslaved people in St. Elizabeth, Jamaica.

 He died in 1856 at Broomwell House.
 His collections relating to Bristol were bequeathed to the city on the death of the last of his children, William Jerdone Braikenridge (1817–1907).
 A smaller collection relating to Somerset was bequeathed to the town of Taunton.
 Other objects are in museums around the world.
-The most valuable items auctioned in a two-day sale at Christie's in 1908 were a 12th century ciborium, which raised £6,000, now at The Morgan Library & Museum, and a 16th century mazer bowl, which went for £2,300.
-A third item in the Braikenridge sale was a late medieval cradle, the so-called "cradle of Henry V", which was purchased on behalf of King Edward VII for the sum of 230 guineas.
+The most valuable items auctioned in a two-day sale at Christie's in 1908 were a 12th-century ciborium, which raised £6,000, now at The Morgan Library & Museum, and a 16th-century mazer bowl, which went for £2,300.
+A third item in the Braikenridge sale was a late medieval cradle, the so-called "cradle of Henry V", which was purchased on behalf of King Edward VII for 230 guineas.

 Braikenridge played an important role as a patron of the Bristol School of artists.
-Only three other consistent patrons of the school have been identified, namely the industrialists John Gibbons, Daniel Wade Acraman and Charles Hare.
+Only three other consistent patrons of the school have been identified, namely the industrialists John Gibbons, Daniel Wade Acraman, and Charles Hare.
 He was also important in encouraging Francis Danby's interest in landscape.